tevaughan/region-fill-dirichlet/README.md

 every mask-pixel corresponding to $p$ in
 $M_{i-1}, M_{i-2}, \ldots, M_2$ as zero.

-Mark every remaining pixel in unbinned mask according to its being and interior pixel or next to a boundary.
+Mark every remaining pixel in unbinned mask as usual for ordinary solution to Laplace's equation.

 ### Prepare Linear Model